qualiu/msr/tools/readme.txt

   -B [ --time-begin ] arg     Begin time, format like "2013-01-10 11:00:00".
 Just text comparison NOT time.
   -E [ --time-end ] arg       End time, format like "2013-01-10 15:30".
 Just text comparison NOT time.
   -s [ --sort-by ] arg        Regex pattern to sort result lines by captured group[1] if has, else by group[0].
 If set to "" will try groups from -t .
+  -n [ --sort-as-number ]     If has used -s : Convert to number or decimal at first then sort the captured group[1] or group[0] of -s .
   --dsc                       Descending order for sorting of matching (-t/-x), list(-l with --wt --sz), sorting-key (-s), time (-F with -B -E), etc.
   -l [ --list-count ]         Only output matched file path list or matched count.
   --wt                        Sort file list by last write time (with -l).
 If used both --wt and --sz, order by prior then by latter.